wilsonmar/wilsonmar.github.io/shop/index.md

 {% include _toc.html %}

 Over time, people have asked me about my stuff (what I think of them, where they can get some, etc.).
 So I've made notes here, so I remember where I got them.
+I focus on the (luxurious) essentials here:

 * [Backpack](#Backpack)
 * [Glasses](#SunProtection)